Chapter 3: Affirmative Action and Civil Rights

 .
 All 4-H clubs must complete the form and turn it into their UCCE county office for entry by 4-H YDP staff into the Project Board System.

 - Project Board compiles information required to demonstrate compliance with federal affirmative action regulations for CE programs.
-Data entered in the system is reviewed by the Office of Affirmative Action at the end of each fiscal year, to assess compliance at both the state level and in individual county programs.
+Data entered in the system is reviewed by the Office of Diversity & Inclusion at the end of each fiscal year, to assess compliance at both the state level and in individual county programs.

 D. Parity of Participation